For DonorsFor Applicants

 Bio

 I am a single mother of two.
 I returned to college after many years away from school when I was out of work during the Covid pandemic.
 So many people struggled due to the pandemic and loss of employment.
 I am proud to say I found a way to turn a global pandemic into a positive for myself and my children.
 I received an Associate degree at Ozarks Technical Community College.
 I received my Bachelor's degree at Missouri State University.
-I will start working towards a Master's in Student Affairs in Higher Education.
+I am currently working toward a Master's degree in Higher Education Leadership and Administration at Purdue University online.
 I am an adult learner looking to help other adult learners in the future!
 Returning to college as a non-traditional student has hurdles, many hurdles.
 My dream is to help others navigate these hurdles and soar over them beyond their wildest dreams.
 I am an alumni member of Phi Theta Kappa international honors organization from my time at Ozarks Technical Community College.
 I am an alumni member of Phi Sigma Pi honors fraternity from my time at Missouri State University, I struggled with the idea of getting involved with campus organizations due to my age.
 I am very glad I decided to take the plunge and do it!
 I have met some amazing people and have been accepted at every turn!
 I am both excited and terrified of graduate school!
 As both a non-traditional student and a first-generation student the idea of graduate school is intimidating, to say the least.
 I have to constantly remind myself: I have made it this far so I know I can do it!

 Education